markschimmel/arc-ABI-manual/arcv3-elf.md

 Procedures must not rely upon the persistence of stack-allocated data whose addresses lie below the stack pointer.

-No floating-point registers, if present, are preserved across calls.

 ## <a name=hardware-floating-point-calling-convention></a> Hardware Floating-point Calling Convention